-The following actions will be taken when the trigger condition is identified by District personnel.
-These actions may be taken by District personnel at any time or tidal condition if it is felt that conditions affecting the levees and drainage system warrant such action.
+The following actions will be taken when the trigger condition is identified by District staff.
+These actions may be taken by District staff at any time it is felt that conditions affecting the levees and drainage system warrant such action.

-Action Trigger Condition

-Alert the District Board of Trustees and Issue Delegation of Authority letter

-personnel; Official prediction that 8.0' (NAVD appointing District Incident Commander

-88 datum) tide will be reached at Venice

-Island Gauge

-Activate/Hire District personnel and initiate El.
-8.0' (NAVD 88) tide at Venice Island

-periodic focused levee inspections Gauge and the San Joaquin River is at

-Monitor Stage is at the Mossdale Gauge

-Initiate 24-hour continuous levee patrols El.
-9.0' (NAVD 88) at Venice Island Gauge

-and the San Joaquin River reaches 21.5' at

-the Mossdale Gauge (NAVD 88)

-Contact San Joaquin County Sheriff and San Potential threat to levee integrity or if

-Joaquin OES District begins patrol

-Contact the State-Federal Flood Operations Identified problem on levee

-Center
+Action Trigger Condition Alert the District Board of Trustees and Issue Delegation of Authority letter personnel; Official prediction that 8.0' (NAVD appointing District Incident Commander 88 datum) tide will be reached at Venice Island Gauge Activate/Hire District personnel and initiate El.
+8.0' (NAVD 88) tide at Venice Island periodic focused levee inspections Gauge Initiate 24-hour continuous levee patrols El.
+9.0' (NAVD 88) at Venice Island Gauge Contact San Joaquin County Sheriff and San Potential threat to levee integrity or if Joaquin OES District begins patrol Contact the State-Federal Flood Operations Identified problem on levee Center

 The District does not use "phases" where objective conditions trigger a group of actions.
-Each action indicated will be taken upon reaching the trigger condition shown or if District personnel feel it is warranted.
-As noted below, the District Engineer and District personnel are responsible for monitoring objective conditions affecting the District.
+Each action indicated will be taken upon reaching the trigger condition shown or if District staff feel it is warranted.
+As noted below, the District Engineer and District Superintendent are responsible for monitoring objective conditions affecting the District.

-District personnel will take all of the above actions upon the identification, or verified report, of any out of the ordinary condition on a District levee that presents a potential risk of failure.
+District staff will take all of the above actions upon the identification, or verified report, of any out of the ordinary condition on a District levee that presents a potential risk of failure.